Mama's Pearl

 "Mama's Pearl" was a hit recording for The Jackson 5 in 1971 and was written by The Corporation, a songwriting team that had helped the group score four consecutive #1 singles.

 Chart performance

 "Mama's Pearl" was one of six consecutive top 5 singles for the group.
-"Mama's Pearl" went to number two for two weeks on the Billboard Hot 100 behind, "One Bad Apple" by The Osmonds.
+"Mama's Pearl" went to number two for two weeks on the Billboard Hot 100 behind "One Bad Apple" by The Osmonds, eventually reaching sales of 1 million by March 1971.
 On the soul singles it likewise peaked at number two.
 Overseas, "Mama's Pearl" peaked at #25 in the UK.

 Song background

 The song, while sung mostly by Michael featured cameo spots from brothers Jermaine and Jackie.
 According to a Jackson biographer, "Mama's Pearl" was originally called "Guess Who's Making Whoopie (With Your Girlfriend)".
 Producer Deke Richards reportedly had the lyrics and title changed to preserve Michael Jackson's youthful, innocent image.

 The demo version has since been released on the 2012 compilation "Come and Get It: The Rare Pearls".

+Record World called it "a fast-paced number...that's already on its way to the top."
+Cash Box said "Tapping their special keg of pop energy, the Jackson 5 roars into the lists once more with a blazing bubbly-soul surger that has already bounded into the top forty in its first week on the market."
+Billboard called it a "driving swinger with all the potential of another million seller."